-Ida V. Moffett School of Nursing's Veterans' B.S.N. program provides the opportunity to apply military experience toward a Bachelor of Science in Nursing.
-The program, designed for honorable or generally discharged service members, active duty service members, reservists, or guard members, bridges the gap between military culture and today’s professional nursing culture.
-Our unique pathways to earning a B.S.N. allow veterans to receive credit for prior valuable hands-on learning experiences.
+Moffett & Sanders School of Nursing is proud to offer the Veterans’ Bachelor of Science in Nursing (VBSN) pathway designed for honorable or generally discharged service members, active duty service members, reservists or guard members.
+The VBSN program bridges the gap between military culture and today’s professional nursing culture and offers a unique pathway to earning a B.S.N. by allowing veterans and military service members to receive credit for prior valuable hands-on learning experiences.

-There are a number of reasons to choose the Ida V. Moffett School of Nursing:
+There are a number of reasons to choose the Moffett & Sanders School of Nursing:

 - Low student-to-teacher ratio in clinical settings

-Our nursing graduates are prepared to use the knowledge, critical thinking skills, and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings to improve the quality of the workforce.
-Employment rates of our graduates exceed the average, and many graduates opt to pursue advanced degrees upon completion of the program.
+Our nursing graduates are prepared to use the knowledge, critical thinking skills and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings.
+Employment rates of our graduates are near 100% and NCLEX pass rates are consistently above the national average.

 Admission Requirements & Criteria

 The VBSN pathway offers two tracks for veterans to earn a Bachelor of Science in Nursing.
 Veterans can apply as a transfer applicant or a second-degree applicant if a bachelor’s degree has already been earned.

 - Minimum science GPA of 2.3 on a 4.0 scale in all required college courses (anatomy, physiology, microbiology, chemistry) or to be considered for conditional admission, a student must have a 2.3 in two of the four required courses.
 Additionally, a 2.3 or higher must be maintained to progress into nursing courses.
 To learn more about how your courses will transfer, view our Transfer Credit Equivalency Guide